 If you are a pie fan – and even if you are not – the Fairlie Bakehouse is a must stop.
 Salmon & Bacon, Venison & Cranberry or my favourite Pork & Apple – theres so many to choose from and you can sit in the little square to enjoy your pie – theres some great little shops around there for the ladies also – The Little Red Fox, Blank Space and Mint.

-A treat for Chocoholics passing through Fairlie is The Museum Cafe, a Swiss chocolate maker turns out delicious treats – and its our favourite coffee in Fairlie.
+A treat for Chocoholics passing through Fairlie is The Museum Cafe, a French baker is turning out amazing treats – and its our favourite coffee in Fairlie.

 The Silverstream Hotel at Kimbell has new owners who are doing a fabulous job renovating the building while keeping the character – so if you’re not already bursting at the seams their burgers are fantastic.